system76/tech-docs/src/models/pang15/repairs.md

 4. Unscrew the left tweeter screws, highlighted pink above.
 5. Pull the left woofer off of the plastic mounting posts (highlighted yellow above), then lift the speakers out of the machine.
-6. Slide the new woofer onnto the plastic posts, screw the new tweeter in, and connect the `SPK2` connector.
+6. Slide the new woofer onto the plastic posts, screw the new tweeter in, and connect the `SPK2` connector.
 7. Replace the black tape and bottom panel.